foundmonster/foundmonster.github.io/to-dos.md

 title: To-dos
 description: Things I want to do with my website.
 ---
+> **NOTE:** <br>
-> **NOTE:** This page is my personal test of transparently showing my running list of things I need to fix or want to try to do with my website as a means to encourage a fluid process and accomplishment.
+> This page is my personal test of transparently showing my running list of things I need to fix or want to try to do with my website as a means to encourage a fluid process and accomplishment.
 >
 > I was inspired by Michael Nielsen's post [_"Using a personal website to enhance your ability to think and create."_](https://mnielsen.github.io/wn/website_enhance.html#fnref4)